chaulapatrice/calendar-app/README.md

 pip freeze > requirements.txt
 ```

 Next we configure Django Rest Framework.
-Before we jump into coding, let us examine
+But before we jump into coding, let us examine
 our directory structure

 ```